 The minimum grade requirement for course exemption is 70% (i.e., equivalent to B- at the University of Toronto).

-A maximum of 9.0 full-credit equivalent course exemptions may be granted.
+A maximum of 9.0 full-credit equivalent course exemptions may be granted; however, a minimum course load of 4.0 full-credit equivalents must be maintained within each academic year.